muses-code-js/express-workshop-2/troubleshooting.markdown

     at Object.Module._extensions..js (module.js:579:10)
     at Module.load (module.js:487:32)
 ```
-Already have something running on that port.
+Already have something running using that port.
+Do you have another terminal open with your app already running?
+Make sure you stop that one first.

-## Error: Can't set headers after they are sent.
+#### Error: Can't set headers after they are sent.

 ```
 Error: Can't set headers after they are sent.